 A VSD controls the speed and torque of an AC motor by converting fixed frequency and voltage input to a variable frequency and voltage output.
 System performance can be greatly improved by controlling speed to precisely match the load.

-- reduction in maximum power demand and associated charges
+- reduced maximum power demand

 - reduced stress on system components

-Depending on the application, mechanical and hydraulic VSDs can suffer from inherent losses and are therefore not as energy-efficient as electronic controls.
+Mechanical and hydraulic VSDs can suffer from inherent losses and are therefore not as energy-efficient as electronic controls.

 Variable frequency drives